-Scenario 1: In-person learning for all students.
+- Scenario 1: In-person learning for all students.
 In this planning scenario, schools should create as much space between students and teachers as is feasible during the day, but will not be held strictly to enforcing 6 feet of social distancing during primary instructional time in the classroom.
-Activities and extracurricular programming should continue to follow the COVID-19 Prevention Guidance for Youth, Student, and Child Care Programs
+Activities and extracurricular programming should continue to follow the COVID-19 Prevention Guidance for Youth, Student, and Child Care Programs (PDF) www.health.state.mn.us/diseases/coronavirus/schools/socialdistance.pdf).

-(www.health.state.mn.us/diseases/coronavirus/schools/socialdistance.pdf).
 This scenario may be implemented if state COVID-19 metrics continue to stabilize and/or improve.
-All requirements in this guidance apply to scenario 1.

-- Scenario 2: Hybrid model with strict social distancing and capacity limits.
-In this planning scenario, schools must limit the overall number of people in school facilities to 50% maximum occupancy.
+All requirements in this guidance apply to scenario 1. - Scenario 2: Hybrid model with strict social distancing and capacity limits.
+In this planning scenario, schools must limit the overall number of people in school facilities and on transportation vehicles to 50% maximum occupancy.
 Sufficient social distancing with at least 6 feet between people must occur at all times.
-If distancing cannot be achieved in a space, the number of occupants must be reduced.
-Schools must also limit the overall number of people on transportation vehicles to 50% maximum occupancy.
-Schools must include plans for contactless pick-up and/or delivery of meals and school materials for days that students and staff are not in the school building, as well as implementation of a school-age care program for critical workers.
-This scenario 2 may also be implemented within a school if they experience clusters of cases within a classroom or the school.
+If distancing cannot be achieved in a space or on a transportation vehicle, the number of occupants must be reduced.
+Schools must also include plans for contactless pick-up and/or delivery of meals and school materials for days that students and staff are not in the school building, as well as implementation of a school-age care program for critical workers.
+This scenario may be implemented if COVID-19 metrics worsen at the local, regional, or statewide level.
+Scenario 2 may also be implemented within a school if they experience clusters of cases within a classroom or the school.
 All requirements in this guidance apply to scenario 2, with additional requirements noted in the Social Distancing and Minimizing Exposure section noted for scenario 2 only. - Scenario 3: Distance learning only.
 This scenario may be implemented if local, regional, or statewide COVID-19 metrics worsen significantly enough to require the suspension of in-person learning.
 The requirements in this guidance regarding in-person protections would not apply to the general school community, as students and staff would be utilizing distance learning and would not be gathering in groups on school grounds.
 However, schools may be open to provide emergency child care or other functions.